Lenddo/android-lenddo-data/README.md

 Before incorporating the Data SDK into your app, you should be provided with the following information:

 *   Partner Script ID
-*   Social Service API Key
+*   Lenddo Score Service API Secret

 Please ask for the information above from your Lenddo representative.
+If you have a dashboard account, these values can also be found there.

 There may be also other partner specific values that you are required to set.

 ## Data Collection Mechanism and Required Permissions